The electricity market is developing quickly. Liberalisation, internationalisation, product differentiation…

-Till recently, nobody was coordinating the positions of environmental organizations and consumer organizations.
+Until recently, nobody was coordinating the positions of environmental organisations and consumer organisations.
 But this has now changed.

-The partners started the project RES-E – Creating a renewable electricity standard for Europe.
-As from the start, transparency and involvement were important cornerstones of the process.
-RES-E followed the procedure prescribed by the ISEAL Code of Good Practice for Setting Social and Environmental Standards.
-The process was also inspired by the approach of the North American Green-e label.
+From the start, transparency and involvement were cornerstones of the process.
+The partners followed the procedure prescribed by the ISEAL Code of Good Practice for Setting Social and Environmental Standards, and drew inspiration from the approach of the North American Green-e label.

-Between September 2011 and September 2012, the over 400 stakeholders were consulted, from all stakeholder groups: producers, suppliers, consumers, environmental NGOs, authorities.
+In 2011 and 2012, over 400 stakeholders were consulted: electricity producers, suppliers, consumers, environmental NGOs and authorities.
+We also held a public consultation.

-During the summer of 2012, the secretariat of the RES-E project compiled all reactions, suggestions and comments in a “Terms of Reference”.
-And from September to November 2012 it organized a public consultation about that text.
-Immediately after the end of that public consultation, the involved environmental organizations decided to create the EKOenergy Network.
+At the end of 2012, the environmental organisations involved decided to create the EKOenergy Network.
 They also set up an Advisory Group, to comment once more on the plans.
-On 23rd of February 2013, the EKOenergy Board approved the text ‘EKOenergy – Network and label’.
+On 23rd February 2013, the EKOenergy Board approved the text ‘EKOenergy – Network and label’.

 2013: EKOenergy was launched, the Secretariat was set up to manage and promote the label and a team of international trainees and volunteers was hired.
 There is a good chance that our multilingual team speaks your language!
 We started by focusing on Finland, Spain, Italy and Latvia.